tusharkaley/merge_contacts_backend/README.txt

-This is the repo for the task given by IntouchApp
+This is the repo for the backend of merge contacts app